terrylinooo/sliderm.js/README.md

 Sliderm is a slider and carousel JavaScript library that has only packed size is less than 16 KB.

+This library is still under construction, please don't use it until the first release.

 ## Getting started